 It’s natural to obsess over the potential consequences and outcome.
 Although it’s easier said than done, let your attorney take care of the details.
 He or she will let you know of approaching deadlines (your ALR hearing to save your Driver’s License from suspension), what will happen at your next court date, strategy, options, and generally what to expect throughout the entire process.

-At Trichter & Murphy, we will not only aggressively fight and defend you, we take much of that stress and burden off your shoulders.
+At Trichter & LeGrand, we will not only aggressively fight and defend you, we take much of that stress and burden off your shoulders.
 Our experienced DWI attorneys handle hundreds of DWI cases each year.
-We’re experienced, reputable and trained in forensic science, and we use that knowledge to get favorable results for our clients.
+We’re experienced, reputable and trained in forensic science, and we use that knowledge to try to get the most favorable results for our clients.